apollographql/apollo-client/docs/source/migrating-to-react-apollo-3.md

 - [@apollo/react-ssr](https://www.npmjs.com/package/@apollo/react-ssr)
 - [@apollo/react-testing](https://www.npmjs.com/package/@apollo/react-testing)

-You can use the umbrella `react-apollo` package to get access to the `graphql` HOC, `Query` / `Mutation` / `Subscription` render prop components, and the new Hooks.
+You can use the umbrella `react-apollo` package to get access to the `graphql` HOC, `Query` / `Mutation` / `Subscription` render prop components, and the new hooks.
 If you're using or are planning on using each of these 3 different paradigms in your application, then the `react-apollo` package should work well.
-If you're only planning on using some of this functionality however, like just the new Hooks, then you'll want to install the individual paradigm package instead of `react-apollo` (to help reduce your application's overall bundle size).
+If you're only planning on using some of this functionality however, like just the new hooks, then you'll want to install the individual paradigm package instead of `react-apollo` (to help reduce your application's overall bundle size).

 ### Installation/upgrade scenarios

-**I just want to use React Apollo Hooks:**
+**I just want to use React Apollo hooks:**

 ```
 npm install @apollo/react-hooks